Pabongkhapa Déchen Nyingpo: Construction of Dorje Shugden

 The Dalai Lama responded to Phabongka’s apology with a second letter:

-There is much to be said about your words and deeds, in both in logistical and doctrinal terms, but I do not want to continue on this subject.
-Concerning your references to the practice of the refuge, first of all you are propitiating Shugden as a protector.
+There is much to be said about your words and deeds, both in logistical and doctrinal terms, but I do not want to continue on this subject.
+Concerning your references to the practice of the refuge, first of all, you are propitiating Shugden as a protector.
 And since these students now have a connection with you, the practice has notably spread at Drepung.
-Since the monastery was first founded by Jamyang Choejey, Nechung has been designated as guardian and protector of Drepung, and his oracle has expressed his great dissatisfaction to the abbot on several occasions, saying that appeasing Shugden has accelerated the degeneration of the Buddha’s teaching.
+Since the monastery was first founded by Jamyang Choejey, Nechung has been designated as guardian and protector of Drepung, and his oracle has expressed his great dissatisfaction with the abbot on several occasions, saying that appeasing Shugden has accelerated the degeneration of the Buddha’s teaching.
 This is the root of the problem.
 In particular, your search for the support of a worldly guardian to ensure benefits in this life is contrary to the principle of the taking of refuge.
 Therefore, it is contradictory to affirm, as you do “from the bottom of your heart,” that what happened is only the fruit of your “confusion and ignorance,” and that you were not aware of having “followed a wrongful path and led others onto it."
 Phabongka replied with apparent humility: "You have asked me why I am interested in this protector.
 I must explain that, according to my old mother, Shugden was a guardian for my family from the start, and that is why I have honored him.
 But now I want to say that I have repented and I have understood my mistake.
 I shall perform purification and promise with all my heart that in the future I will avoid propitiating, praying to, and making daily offerings [to Shugden].
-I admit to all the errors I have made, disturbing Nechung and contradicting the principle of the refuge, and I beg you, in your great heartfelt compassion, to forgive me and purify my actions.)
+I admit to all the errors I have made, disturbing Nechung and contradicting the principle of the refuge, and I beg you, in your great, heartfelt compassion, to forgive me and purify my actions.)